janegle/WebApp/README.md

 A student can do the following:

-•	Log in to his/her account Read only
+•	Log in to his/her account

 •	Modify password

 •	Upon logging in, the student would see a screen with the following information: course(s) registered for the current quarter (and the ability to switch to a different quarter), restriction (if any), and link to course registration page (where he/she can add/drop/search courses)

 •	Register for up to 3 courses per quarter

 •	In the case of students overloading courses (registering for the 4th course), an automatic email will be generated for the relevant personnel for approval

-•	View courses registered for and previous courses Read only
+•	View courses registered for and previous courses

 •	Search for course(s) by different criteria

 •	Add course(s)

 •	Drop course(s)

 •	View restrictions and being alerted when attempting to register for courses

-•	View timesheet of course(s) in tabular form – Course Class
+•	View timesheet of course(s) in tabular form

 •	View grades received

 A faculty can do the following:

 •	Log in to his/her account

 •	Modify password

 •	Upon logging in, faculty would see a page where they can enter grades for students in his/her course

 **Folders and files structure**: